vanhoangkha/Networking-fundamentals/Day53_LAN_Architectures.md

 SOHO (SMALL OFFICE / HOME OFFICE)

 - SMALL OFFICE / HOME OFFICE (SOHO) refers to the office of a small company, or a small home office with few DEVICES
-    - Doesn’t have to be an actual home “office”; if your home has a NETWORK connected to the INTERNET it is considered a SOHO NETWORK
+    - Doesn’t have to be an actual home “office”; if your home has a Mạng connected to the Internet it is considered a SOHO Mạng

-- SOHO NETWORKS don’t have complex needs, so all NETWORKING functions are typically provided by a SINGLE DEVICE, often called a “HOME ROUTER” or “WIRELESS ROUTER”
+- SOHO NETWORKS don’t have complex needs, so all NETWORKING functions are typically provided by a SINGLE DEVICE, often called a “HOME Router” or “Không dây Router”
 - The one DEVICE can serve as a:
-    - ROUTER
+    - Router
-    - SWITCH
+    - Switch
-    - FIREWALL
+    - Tường lửa
-    - WIRELESS ACCESS POINT
+    - Không dây Điểm truy cập
     - MODEM

 ![image](https://github.com/psaumur/CCNA/assets/106411237/c9edf179-f333-4fec-9e95-ee291b5eb84c)